Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/c_about_collect/_index.md

 in this list have been CORRECTLY completed, the record associated with the SEND or RECV command then changes to the T state.

-An end-of-transfer procedure can then be executed, provided it has been
+An end- of- transfer procedure can then be executed, provided it has been
 defined:

 - in the EXEC parameter